Raku/doc/README.md

 > You can install perl and node any way you want, including version managers, as long as they're available to run.

-This should install all needed requisites.
-Then, inside the main directory of this repository
+This should install all needed requisites, now you can clone this repository and start building process:

-    make assets # Generates CSS and JS from source. make init-highlights # Install needed node modules for highlighting documentable start -a -v --highlight # Builds cache and generates pages.
+    git clone https://github.com/perl6/doc.git # clone the repo cd doc # move to the clone of the repo make assets # Generates CSS and JS from source. make init-highlights # Install needed node modules for highlighting documentable start -a -v --highlight # Builds cache and generates pages.